Scholarships at Royal Holloway, University of London

 Am I eligible?

-To be eligible to apply for this scholarship, you need to have achieved, or be expected to achieve, a First Class Honours degree or equivalent.
+You need to have achieved, or be expected to achieve, a First Class Honours degree or equivalent.

 You must also hold a conditional or unconditional offer to study MA Holocaust Studies at Royal Holloway.